 Collyer's is an attractive campus college with excellent facilities to support our students across their learning and extracurricular activities.
-For the 2023/24 academic year we will open our new Shelley Building and the college has exciting plans for further developments.
+In the 2023/24 academic year we opened our new Shelley Building and the college has exciting plans for further developments.
 Please visit us at one of our Open Evenings and see for yourself.